Lying in the sun on a settee with a glass of wine on a Sunday afternoon…

-It’s a sunny September Sunday morning, warm with a tinge of autumn; the washing is out on the line and it will dry soon; there is a gentle breeze which occasionally becomes something less gentle but still unthreatening; perhaps a meteorologist would call it ‘moderate’.
+It’s a sunny September Sunday morning, warm with a tinge of autumn; the washing is out on the line and it drying nicely; there is a gentle breeze which occasionally becomes something less gentle – perhaps a meteorologist would call it ‘moderate’.
 Any clouds that exist are on the western horizon and pose no threat to the drying process.

-Now I’m sat on a round leather stool in a Manhattan bar, arms resting on black marble.
-I like the bar: unpretentious but luxurious and a bit frayed at the edges.
+I close my eyes and find myself sat on a round leather and chrome stool in a Manhattan bar, my elbows resting on black marble.
+I like the bar: unpretentious but luxurious if a bit frayed at the edges.
 Low lighting and a lot of black and gold; you could be almost invisible here if you wanted to be.
-It’s nearly midnight and been a helluva day at work.
+It’s nearly midnight and been a bad day at work.
 Kandace is on her second set at the far end of the bar and I’ve moved on from beer to a fine gin and fever-tree with a good chunk of lime.
 I’m feeling good and the atmosphere and the music have perked me up no end.

-My mind drifts from critical mode to just letting it happen.
-I’m back in the bar which is 80 per cent shade and 20 percent subtle light.
-Kandace has finished her second set and joins me at the bar: we get talking; she is a very attractive woman so now I’m really feeling good.
-If only dreams came true, but the music took me there for a few glorious minutes.
+My mind drifts and I’m back in the bar which is 80 per cent shadow and 20 percent subtle amber light.
+Kandace has finished her second set and joins me at the bar: we get talking… and the record ends, as does the fantasy.